mxdevmanuel/dotfiles/README.md

 	- pipewire
 	- doas (instead of sudo)
 	- sway (option for i3)
-	- nvim
+	- neovim

 To install just boot into a clean arch iso and

-	`git clone https://github.com/mxdevmanuel/dotfiles.git && cd installation && zsh archbase.zsh`
+	git clone https://github.com/mxdevmanuel/dotfiles.git && cd installation && zsh archbase.zsh

 and follow the prompts and then after chroot

-	`cd ; cd dotfiles/installation ; zsh archroot.zsh`
+	cd ; cd dotfiles/installation ; zsh archroot.zsh

+up to these point you will have a running arch install with everything I need, an extra step which is stil WIP could be

+	su <username> ; cd ; zsh .dotfiles/installation/archuser.zsh

+this will ATM help you setup git, disperse the dotfiles you want to use, create a virtualenv for certain commands to run on and seup neovim, however I have'nt used this script yet during and installation as it is still pretty early progress and I would suggest to doit manually for the time being.

 ### Comments

-More than an installer this is a helper to avoid all the boilerplating that has to be done for LANG, hosts, useradd, etc. and to avoid forgetting to do any important step
+More than an installer this is a helper to avoid all the boilerplating that has to be done for LANG, hosts, useradd, etc. and to avoid forgetting any important step

 # Fonts and theme